CMSgov/beneficiary-fhir-data/apps/bfd-pipeline-idr/README.md

 uv run pytest
 ```

+## Settings

+The pipeline has many settings that can be tweaked for different kinds of loads.
+These are all done using environment variables starting with `IDR_`.
+See `settings.py` for the current list of settings.

 ## Loading synthetic data into a live environment

 Test data must be generated first (see details in `bfd-model-idr`)